vizenture/cypride/README.md

 This isn't ride-hailing — it's neighbor helping neighbor across Cyprus' unique geography, with technology that serves people, not shareholders.

+> [!CAUTION]
+> "While we developed this open-source app with care, its use is entirely at your own risk.
+We assume no liability for actions or decisions made when arranging private rides between individuals."

 ## 📥 **Download**

 <a href="https://github.com/vizenture/cypride/releases">